Examining the Seattle Seahawks' roster:

-Lynch is holding out because of changes he wants in his contract.
+Lynch ended his eight-day holdout and may start practicing this week.
 He didn't participate in any of the offseason workouts.
-Both Michael and Turbin have looked good with the additional reps.
-Look for Lynch to return soon, but Michael and Turbin are going to carry a bigger share of the load this season.
+Both Michael and Turbin have looked good with the additional reps, and probably will see more carries this season.

 TIGHT ENDS (3)

 Sad news last week when Anthony McCoy, who missed all of last season with a torn Achilles tendon, tore his other Achilles tendon and is out for the season.
 It means Helfet has a shot to make the team as the third tight end.
 He's battling free-agent rookie Rashaun Allen and recently signed rookie Morrell Presley.

 A couple of changes here this week.
 Michael Bowie, who was expected to battle rookie Britt for the starting spot at right tackle, was waived injured Saturday and will require major shoulder surgery.
 Four days earlier, the Seahawks signed veteran OT Winston, who will help Britt learn the RT position.
 Britt has a sore shoulder and Winston is the starter for the moment.
 Hauptmann has had a good camp and started in Saturday's scrimmage while Carpenter was nursing a calf strain.
 Rookie tackles Garry Gilliam and Nate Isles have a chance to make the practice squad.

 Second-year DT Jesse Williams suffered a season-ending knee injury last week, but signing Kevin Williams before minicamp was a major addition to the rotation at defensive tackle.
 Scruggs’ return after missing last season will help the depth because he can play DE and DT.
 The Seahawks are high on UCLA rookie defensive end Marsh, who also can play inside.
 He's out right now with a groin injury.
 Rookie Jimmy Staten probably goes to the practice squad.